JasdeepN/csci3055u-programming-languages/final project/src/README.md

 	    }
 	    ...
 	}
-Overide the preStart and postStop methods so we know when each thread starts and stops executing
+Overides the preStart and postStop methods so we know when each thread begins and finishes executing.

 	class ThreadedTask(nrOfWorkers: Int, listener: ActorRef, msg: String) extends Actor Generic class lets you specify the number of workers (threads), the actor that is listening, and then extra arguments for other functions etc.

 	val workerRouter = context.actorOf(Props[Worker].withRouter(RoundRobinPool(nrOfWorkers)),
 	name = "workerRouter")
-Sets up the work round robin router to distribute work, Props sets the "worker" class and router type
+Sets up the work round robin router to distribute work, Props sets the "worker" class and router type.

 	def start(nrOfWorkers: Int, msg: String) {
 	    val system = ActorSystem("AkkaSystem")